 Education Savings Accounts

 Coverdell ESAs were created on the federal level, and the rules are consistent nationwide.
-They work similarly to a Roth IRA, but are for college expenses.
+The tax benefits work similarly to a Roth IRA, but you use the accounts for college education expenses rather than retirement.

 You can contribute up to $2,000 annually per student, although the ability to contribute phases out for higher earners.
 Single filers’ ability to contribute phases out between incomes of $95,000 and $110,000, while married filers’ ability phases out between $190,000 and $220,000.